cmc-aau/nanopore_16Samp/config/README.md

  - `db_tax`: 2-column TSV file with corresponding taxonomy for each sequence in the above fasta file.
 The first column is for the sequence IDs, the second a semi-colon separated taxonomy string.

  - `minalignlen`: Minimum alignment length for the mapping.
-Any alignments shorter than this threshold are filtered
+Any alignments shorter than this threshold will be filtered

- - `minid`: Minimum identity threshold in percent of each mapping.
+ - `minIDfrac`: Minimum identity threshold of each mapping (value must be between `0.0-1.0`).
 Any alignments with an identity lower than this threshold will be filtered.

+ - `filtlong_args`: Arguments passed on to the `filtlong` command for pre-filtering reads

  - `max_threads`: Max number of threads for any rule